 Comprised of leaders from the most senior levels of business, academia, and the non-profit sector, members of the Women’s Leadership Board (WLB) serve as key supporters and ambassadors of the Women and Public Policy Program (WAPPP), a research center of Harvard Kennedy School that specializes in gender research, teaching, training, and outreach.
 WAPPP and the WLB ask what we can do to create gender equality and improve lives around the world.
 Members of the WLB join WAPPP to discuss new insights into how to close gender gaps in economic opportunity, political participation, health, and education during bi-annual conferences held at Harvard University.

 Membership and Support

 The Women’s Leadership Board consists of members who engage philanthropically with WAPPP through three annual giving tiers.
 All members are nominated by members of the Women’s Leadership Board or Harvard Kennedy School officials and evaluated by the WLB executive committee and Harvard University.
 All members possess a shared dedication to philanthropically supporting the mission, growth, and impact of the Women and Public Policy Program.
 Individual members are invited based on demonstrated leadership and professional accomplishments.
 Corporate members are welcomed based on an active commitment to gender equality, diversity, and the advancement of women.

-Board members provide a minimum annual gift of $10,000 per individual member, $20,000 per Leadership Circle member, and $25,000 per corporation.
+Board members provide a minimum annual gift of $20,000 per esteemed individual member, $30,000 per Leadership Circle member, and $35,000 per corporation.
 These resources provide the Women and Public Policy Program with the foundational support needed to close gender gaps across the globe through research, teaching, and policy outreach.

 The Women and Public Policy Program hosts the Women’s Leadership Board for bi-annual meetings on the Harvard University campus in Cambridge, MA.
 These meetings provide access to the newest research findings, policy briefings, and the expertise of Harvard faculty and other global leaders, as well as lively discussions with members and presenters.
 These meetings serve as a forum for members to share gender innovations in their respective fields with the WLB, WAPPP, and the wider Harvard community.